This article was last updated on February 24

 Your UI is coming out of the wrong program

-With all of the different enhanced unemployment programs available for the unemployed Americans during the pandemic, states have worked hard to make sure each claim gets in the right “bucket.”
-Sometimes, due to lack of information, inaccurate information, or simply error – and individual’s claim ends up in the wrong program – i.e., receive regular UI but was not a full-time employee and should have been in the PUA claim bucket.
+With all of the different enhanced unemployment programs available for the unemployed Americans states have worked hard to make sure each claim gets in the right “bucket.”
+Sometimes, due to lack of information, incorrect interpretation of rules, inaccurate information, or simply error – and individual’s claim ends up in the wrong program – i.e., receive regular UI but was not a full-time employee and should have been in the PUA claim bucket.

 You committed fraud

 Individuals found to have committed fraud are responsible for paying back the overpayment with interest and a penalty.

 Unemployment fraud usually occurs when an individual lies or misrepresents themselves on their application.
 Other common fraudulent actions include neglecting to report money earned while also receiving benefits or not reporting a refusal to work.

 In addition to payments, interest, and a monetary penalty, you could be charged, prosecuted, and sentenced to jail time.

 Someone else committed the fraud, or you were a victim of identity theft, report it to your state’s unemployment agency immediately (link to the new article), and follow the steps listed at the bottom of the Fraud Page.

 It is vital to be your own advocate, if something feels wrong, it probably is.